Lincoln Australian Income Fund

 (b) Distribution Yield represents the difference between the Fund’s total return (excluding franking credits) and the Fund’s capital return.
 The difference between the two returns is attributed to distributable income (dividends, interest and net realised gains).
 The Fund’s total return calculation methodology is defined in footnote (e).
 The fund’s capital return represents the change in the unit prices over the measurement period.

-(c) S&P/ASX 200 Accumulation index.
-Source: Standard and Poors
+(c) S&P/ASX 200 Accumulation and Yield index.
+Source: Standard and Poors.

 (d) MSCI World Gross Index USD.
 Source: MSCI.